philipturner/molecular-renderer/README.md

 - Combine the bounded continuum model (introduced in _Nanosystems_) with an $O(n)$ method for simulating bulk deformations
   - Enable quick prototyping of assemblies with over 100,000 atoms
 - Create tutorials to onboard new nanomechanical engineers (Jupyter notebooks, online DocC tutorials, etc.)
-- Exploratory engineering work on mechanical computers

 Long-Term (next few years)
 - Create a simulator for mechanosynthesis reactions, and novel rendering algorithms to interpret simulation results
   - Ab initio and semiempirical methods such as DFT, [GFN-xTB, GFN-FF](https://github.com/grimme-lab/xtb)
-- Plugin for Eric Drexler's MSEP program, which utilizes their GUI, but adds new CAD or simulation functionality
+- Plugins for other CAD programs, which utilize their GUI, but add new design or simulation functionality

 Non-Goals
 - Create a SAMSON plugin